Yvonne “Bonnie” Nicholson

 Agnes Kennedy's body was found in Davenport on Dec.
 22, 2007.

-A Burlington, Iowa, resident, Welsh was arrested on the pornography charges September 16, 2003, eight months after Kennedy’s death, according to the Times.
+Welsh was brought to the Scott County Jail from a Springfield, Missouri federal prison, where he was serving an eight-year sentence on child pornography charges.
+A Burlington, Iowa, resident, Welsh was arrested on the pornography charges September 16, 2008, eight months after Kennedy’s death, according to the Times.

-Wall cited the difficulty of solving murders where the victim is a prostitute.
+Wall had cited in the June 2011 story the difficulty of solving murders where the victim is a prostitute.

 “You never know who they’re with or where they were picked up at,” he said in the Times interview.